quantmind/d3-view/README.md

 #### view.use(<i>plugin</i>)

 Install a [plugin](#plugins) into the view model.
-This method can be called several time with as many plugins as one needs, however it can be called only before the view is mounted into an element.
+This method can be called several times with as many plugins as one needs, however it can be called only before the view is mounted into an element.